The Integrative Psychiatry Program

 Do I have to pass tests along the way?

-If you intend to claim CME or CE credits for any of the accredited courses, you must complete, submit and score a passing grade for said course tests.
-The minimum passing grade for CME tests is 80% and for CE tests, it’s 75%.
+If you intend to claim CME credits for any of the accredited courses, you must complete, submit and score a passing grade for said course tests.
+The minimum passing grade for CME tests is 80%.
 If you score below this grade on your first attempt, you may revisit the module lecture (with the online course player), then retake the quiz up to three times.

-If you do not wish to claim CME or CE credits, then you do not need to pass each post-test.
-Remember: These quizzes are meant to reinforce knowledge gained in course lectures, and should be viewed as an adjunct to learning.
+If you do not wish to claim CME credits, then you do not need to take or pass each post-test.
+While post-test help you obtain certification, they are meant to reinforce knowledge gained in course lectures, and should be viewed as an adjunct to learning.

-How do I fulfill CME or CE requirements for each accredited course?
+How do I fulfill CME requirements for each accredited course?

-In order to fulfill CME or CE requirements for each accredited course you must:
+In order to fulfill CME requirements for each accredited course you must:

-- Complete all module post-tests for said course.
+• Complete all module post-tests for said course.
 CME post-test require a passing grade of 80%.
-CE post-tests require a passing grade of 75%.
 You are given three attempts to pass the post-test and there is not time constraint/delay for taking/retaking tests.

-Once all required components have been completed you will be able to obtain Certificate of CME and/or CE Completion for that course.
+Once all required components have been completed, instructions will be provided for obtaining your CME Certificate for that course.

-How do I view and complete course post-tests and evaluations for CME and CE courses?
+How do I view and complete course post-tests and evaluations for CME courses?

 Do I have to complete a Course Evaluation for every accredited course for which I want to claim credit?